marwahaha/quixot-js/README.md

+screen info (width, height, colorDepth, pixelRation) navigator objects and method names (including user agent, appVersion...) mime types objects and method names

+installed plugins based on the recursive depth [minimum 4 for safari on windows]

-screen info (width, height, colorDepth, pixelRation) navigator objects and method names (including user agent, appVersion...) mime types objects and method names installed plugins performance objects and method names memory properties (no values, since it may change often) performance timing method names (not the values, since it may change at runtime) battery method names (no values, since it may change often) media devices properties chrome properties netscape properties webgl UNMASKED_RENDERER_WEBGL webgl VERSION webgl SHADING_LANGUAGE_VERSION
+memory properties (no values, since it may change often) performance timing method names (not the values, since it may change at runtime) battery method names (no values, since it may change often) media devices properties chrome properties netscape properties canvas data url webgl UNMASKED_RENDERER_WEBGL webgl VERSION webgl SHADING_LANGUAGE_VERSION